Aliases for IFT20 Gene

 GeneCards Summary for IFT20 Gene

 IFT20 (Intraflagellar Transport 20) is a Protein Coding gene.
-Diseases associated with IFT20 include Retinitis Pigmentosa.
-Among its related pathways are Intraflagellar transport and Organelle biogenesis and maintenance.
+Diseases associated with IFT20 include Achondrogenesis and Polycystic Kidney Disease 2 With Or Without Polycystic Liver Disease.
+Among its related pathways are Organelle biogenesis and maintenance and Intraflagellar transport.
 Gene Ontology (GO) annotations related to this gene include opsin binding.